fatimasalem/ft_printf/README.md

 # ft_printf
-This project is an implementation of the printf built in command.
+This project was done by the C language and it's an implementation of the printf built in command.

 The following converions are handled in this project:
 - %s (string)